Rambler American: 1963

 For 1963, model designations were changed once again with the 400 now called 440.
 A new hardtop (no B-pillar) coupe body design debuted, whose steel roof was designed to mimic the appearance of a closed convertible top.
 This was a one-model-year-only design with a thin profile, clean lines, stamped faux-convertible ribs, and a textured finish.
 A special top-of-the-line model called the 440-H was equipped with sports-type features, including individually adjustable reclining front bucket seats and a center console, as well as a more powerful 138 hp version of Rambler's stalwart 195.6 CID inline-six engine.

 An optional console-shifted "Twin-Stick" manual overdrive transmission was introduced.
 This transmission has a bigger gap between second and third gears compared to the regular three-speed transmissions with overdrive (that operated like a five-speed although the driver needed to know the governor cut-in speed, free-wheeling, as well as when to lock the overdrive in or out).
 This allowed the transmission to be shifted like a five-speed in the following sequence: 1, 2, 2+OD, 3, and 3+OD.
 The Twin-Stick has a kick-down button on top of the main shift knob to facilitate the five-speed shifting process.

 The entire product line from AMC earned the Motor Trend Car of the Year award for 1963.
 The recognition was used by AMC to also promote the carryover Rambler American models.

-First, as the Nash Rambler and then as two generations of the Rambler American, this automobile platform performed the rare feat of having two distinct and successful model runs, an almost unheard-of phenomenon in automobile history.
-The convertible and hardtop were the sportiest of the final 100 in wheelbase Rambler Americans, and arguably the most desirable now.
+As the Nash Rambler, and later the Rambler American, the automobile had two distinct commercially successful models.
+The convertible and hardtop are considered sportier versions of the 100 in wheelbase Rambler American models.